isaacnmm/pestpolicy-hugo2XX/content/posts/dog-ear-mites-vs-yeast-infection/index.md

 are major problems facing most dog/pet owners.

 Could you be having challenges while differentiating between the Dog Ear Mites and Yeast Infections?
 Then, this article is for you.
-**Dog Ear Mites (also known as Otodectes cynotis mites) is a parasitic infection that is caused by tiny parasites called ear mites.�**
+**Dog Ear Mites (also known as Otodectes cynotis mites) is a parasitic infection that is caused by tiny parasites called ear mites.**
-**It is characterized by red inflammation and severe irritations. ** **On the other hand, Yeast Infections is caused by growth of yeast (fungus) in the ear canal and its characterized by odor and brown greasy stinking discharge.�**
+**It is characterized by red inflammation and severe irritations. ** **On the other hand, Yeast Infections is caused by growth of yeast (fungus) in the ear canal and its characterized by odor and brown greasy stinking discharge.**
 Related:
 [Best Ear Mite Medicine for Dogs](https://pestpolicy.com/best-ear-mite-medicine-for-dogs/)
 ## Differences between Dog Ear Mites Vs Yeast Infection